lcwhite29/lcwhite29.github.io/README.md

 # [Project 1 - Classification (Diabetes)](https://github.com/lcwhite29/Project-Classification)
 - This project is designed to try and predict who has diabetes and who does not given some biological data about patients.
-- The data used in the project comes from [Kaggle](https://www.kaggle.com/datasets/ashishkumarjayswal/diabetes-dataset?resource=download).
+- The dataset used in the project comes from [Kaggle](https://www.kaggle.com/datasets/ashishkumarjayswal/diabetes-dataset?resource=download).
-- This project includes data exploration using several Python libraries such as seaborn, matplotlib, pandas and numpy.
+- This project included data exploration and visualisation using several Python libraries such as seaborn, matplotlib, pandas and numpy.
-- Then using scikit-learn a logistic regression model is developed and tested against the dataset.
-This model has an accuracy of around 0.8 which is reasonably good given only 8 columns of biological data.
+- Using scikit-learn I created a logistic regression model which I tested using a train test split.
+The logistic regression model has an accuracy of around 0.79 which is reasonably good given only 8 columns of biological data within the dataset.
-- After this, I try to find an improved model using deep learning.
-This model ends up having the same accuracy of 0.8.
-However, it might be a better model to use in come medical contexts as it is more likely to predict that people have diabetes.
-Therefore, it could be used as an initial warning for diabetes.
+- After looking at the logistic regression model, I then tried to find an improved model using deep learning.
+This new model ends up having the same accuracy of 0.79.
+However, it might be a better model to use in some medical contexts as it is more likely to predict that people have diabetes.
+Therefore, it could be used as an initial warning for diabetes in patients.
 - If I could spend more time on this project I would try to optimise the model some more.
-Additionally, I would hope that some more data could collected which has a higher correlation with diabetes and some more patients to further refine the model.
+Additionally, I would hope that some different data could be collected that has a correlation with diabetes.
+As this along with more patient data would help to refine the model.

 # [Project 2 - Regression (Medical insurance)](https://github.com/lcwhite29/Project-Regression)
-- This project attempts to find a model which can accurately predict the price of medical insurance.
+- This project attempts to find a model that can accurately predict the price of medical insurance.
 - The data used in the project comes from a [raw](https://raw.githubusercontent.com/stedy/Machine-Learning-with-R-datasets/master/insurance.csv) data source.
-- This project includes some data exploration using seaborn, matplotlib, pandas and numpy to find possible correlations between prices and six different characteristics of a person.
+- This project includes data exploration using seaborn, matplotlib, pandas and numpy to find possible correlations between prices and six different characteristics of a particular  person.
-- Then using scikit-learn a linear regression model is used to try and predict the prices.
+- Then I used scikit-learn to develop a linear regression model to try and predict the prices.
+This had an absolute error of around 4000 and the square root of the mean squared error was around 6000.
+- To try and improve on this I decided to drop some of the medical costs which were excessive.
+In the hope that I could better predict the majority of the medical costs.

 # Project 3 - Clustering (IPL Cricketers)
 - In this project, we use data from IPL 2023 and a clustering algorithm to split players into different categories depending on stats like the number of wickets they got and the number of runs they scored.